14 Mar 2023

-How an empowering culture adds unlimited value throughout the software delivery process
+How an empowering culture adds exponential value to software delivery

 The Software Delivery Engine

 The Software delivery process begins the moment an idea for a new system/solution is born, and continues all the way through building, maintaining and ultimately solving a problem for the end user.

 Given the complexity and magnitude of impact it causes, it’s no surprise that this software delivery engine comprises of many stakeholders along its way, all forming a key part of the puzzle.

 The success of this software delivery engine is result of a delicate dance of co-ordinated efforts from all involved.

 Nothing happens in a vacuum.
 The culture and environment surrounding every stakeholder plays an equally important role in this value chain.

 An organization’s culture is the shared values, attitudes, behaviours, and standards that make up a work environment and drives everyone towards the same goal.